Oriade

 The Erin-Ijesha Waterfalls also known as Olumirin is a seven step Waterfall in Osun State.

 Legend has it that the waterfall was discovered in 1140 AD by one of the daughters of Oduduwa.

 The fall features seven floors and is said to have medicinal properties.

 Women in towns like Ipetu Ijesa, Ikeji Ile, Ipo Arakeji, Ikeji-Arakeji work are mat weavers.
 This is derived from local long grass called "Eni" in the local dialect.

 Olashore International School is located in the area.

+Oriade South Local Council Development Area (LCDA)

+Oriade South Local Council Development Area (LCDA) was created out of Oriade council area for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the LCDA is Ajimati Oladeji Benedict.